davidzz-code/davidzz-code/README.md

 # David Ramírez

 # ⚡️ About me:
-🔭 I’m currently working on Biblioteca_Java
+🔭 I’m currently working on Biblioteca_Java<br>
-📚 Studying web development
+📚 Studying web development<br>
-🌱 I’m currently learning Java, SQL and Javascript
+🌱 I’m currently learning Java, SQL and Javascript<br>
-⚡ Next to web development, music is my passion
+⚡ Next to web development, music is my passion<br>
-🎵 One of my goals is to mix in a creative way web development with music and sound
+🎵 One of my goals is to mix in a creative way web development with music and sound<br>

 ## 🌐 Socials: